LayerXcom/zero-chain/README.md

 - Generate key pairs

 Generate random key pairs(seed, decryption key, and encryption key(public key)).
-Alice's and Bob's key pairs are fixed and Alice has some coins.
+Alice's and Bob's key pairs are fixed and Alice already has some coins.

 ```
 zeroc init